Godzil/fusd/README.markdown

 This is FUSD snapshot 20110401, released 18 January 2012.
-This fork is based on the found on the xiph.org SVN tracker. ( http://svn.xiph.org/trunk/fusd ) They seems to no longuer update this tool (since 11 January 2007) and since it longuer compile with recent Linux kernel (at around 2.6.21) and since I need it in personal project, I ported it to newer version (current version is 2.6.32)
+This fork is based on the found on the xiph.org SVN tracker. ( http://svn.xiph.org/trunk/fusd ) They seems to no longer update this tool (since 11 January 2007) and since it longer compile with recent Linux kernel (at around 2.6.21) and since I need it in personal project, I ported it to newer version (current version is 2.6.32).
+It is currently no officialy supporting newer kernel, but changes are currently going on to support newer kernel up to 4.15.
+It is currently building under this line, but don't expect it to work.

-Some feature are still missing missing or buggy form the Xiph version (due to changes on the kernel source tree), but it's completly useable.
+Some feature are still missing missing or buggy form the Xiph version (due to changes on the kernel source tree), but it is still usable.

 The official URL for this fork is: